Royal Villa of Monza

-The Royal Villa (Italian: Villa Reale) is a historical building in Monza, northern Italy.
+The Royal Villa (Italian: Villa Reale) is a historical building in Monza, Northern Italy.
 It lies on the banks of the Lambro river, surrounded by the large Monza Park, one of the largest enclosed parks in Europe.

-The Royal Villa, which is also called the Palace of Monza, is neoclassical palace built by the Habsburgs as a private residence during the Austrian domination of the 18th century.
+The Royal Villa, also called the Palace of Monza, is a neoclassical palace built by the Habsburgs as a private residence during the Austrian domination of the 18th century.
+It became the residence of the viceroy with the Napoleonic Kingdom of Italy and during the Kingdom of Lombardy-Venetia, but it lost this function during the Kingdom of Italy of the House of Savoy, the last royals to use it.

-It became the residence of the viceroy with the Napoleonic Kingdom of Italy but it lost this function progressively during the Kingdom of Italy of Savoy, the last Royals to use it.
-Nowadays, it hosts exhibitions, and a wing hosts also the Artistic High School of Monza.
+The Royal Villa was abandoned by the royal family following the murder of King Umberto I in Monza on 29 July 1900 by anarchist Gaetano Bresci.
+Nowadays, it hosts exhibitions; a wing hosts also the Artistic High School of Monza.

 History

 The building

-The construction of the Villa of Monza was commissioned by the Empress Maria Theresa of Austria to be the summer residence for the Archduke Ferdinand of Austria.
-He had initially settled in the Villa Alari of Cernusco sul Naviglio, rented by the Alari Counts.
+The construction of the Villa of Monza was commissioned by the Empress Maria Theresa of Austria to be the summer residence for the Archduke Ferdinand of Austria, governor of the Duchy of Milan.
+He had initially settled in the Villa Alari, Cernusco sul Naviglio, rented from the Alari Counts.
 The choice of Monza was due to the salubrity of the air and the amenity of the country, but also because it represents a symbolic link between Vienna and Milan, being the place on the way to the imperial capital.

 It was originally built by Giuseppe Piermarini between 1777 and 1780, while the realization of the gardens took a few more years.
-Later, the young Archduke Ferdinand ordered many additions to the complex, again cured by Piermarini, and used the Villa as his country residence until the arrival of the Napoleonic armies in 1796.
+Later, the young Archduke Ferdinand ordered many additions to the complex, again by Piermarini, and used the villa as his country residence until the arrival of the French army in 1796.

-Piermarini took inspiration from Schönbrunn castle and the Royal Palace of Caserta realized by his master Vanvitelli.
-Schönbrunn’s inverted U-shaped plan is reused and combines the strong scenographic impact that the side wings give to the main façade, the distributional comfort (the central body is used for representation functions, the side wings for private apartments, and the avant-corps for service functions).
-Unlike the other imperial palaces, the east-west orientation of the facades is preferred here, in place of the classic north-south orientation that guaranteed greater solar radiation.
+Piermarini took inspiration from Schönbrunn Palace and the Royal Palace of Caserta realized by his master Luigi Vanvitelli.
+Schönbrunn's inverted U-shaped plan is reused and combines the strong scenographic impact that the side wings give to the main façade, the distributional comfort (the central body is used for representation functions, the side wings for private apartments, and the avant-corps for service functions).
+Unlike the other imperial palaces, the east–west orientation of the façades is preferred here, in place of the classic north–south orientation that guaranteed greater solar radiation.
 Maybe this choice aimed to ensure a cooler temperature in the villa's rooms or to orient the façade that overlooks the gardens towards the imperial capital.
 The extension is really vast: 700 rooms for a total of 22,000 m².